 If they are crude but charismatic, they will rally a posse of brutish Flying Monkeys to harassed bully a victim to the point that the innocent person is either forced to flee for safety or they are compelled to ask for legal protection by authorities.
 Think Flying Monkeys dressed up as New Jersey gangsters or groups of Oz-like apes (posing as thuggy, well-armed militia and distempered bikers).

 The aforementioned points we have shared here “AS IS” with no warranty.
 We are not in any way striving to make an appeal to reason as authority figures.

-We share content the WAY we do in order to help Domestic Violence advocates, court officials, law enforcement professionals, and healthcare providers start to understand their own dysfunction while learning more about how to honestly serve not only victims but all others humans.
+We share content the WAY we do in order to help Domestic Violence advocates, court officials, law enforcement professionals, and health care providers start to understand their own dysfunction while learning more about how to honestly serve not only victims but all other humans.

 THERAPISTS WHO HAVE NEVER BEEN TARGETED FOR PERVASIVE SOCIAL ABUSE BY A CLUSTER B PERSON DO MORE DAMAGE TRYING TO HELP PATIENTS WHO THEY DO NOT UNDERSTAND TYPICALLY THAN ALL THE PATIENT’S ABUSERS COMBINED.

 For those of us who left toxic family units, horrible jobs, terrible school peers, and abusive lovers and have quite mindfully since helped teach ourselves and one another lovingly how to thrive, it does not mean we don’t “get it” why people stay.

 Do we remember being too frightened to leave — sure we would die alone in the wilderness, unloved and unwanted by our abusive lovers and toxic families?